jimburton/huffman-java/README.md

      Your tree will start as a single Branch node with null children.
 Make a local variable referring to the root of this tree.

-     Then for each character key in the code, `c`, take the list of booleans, `bs`, corresponding to `c`.
+     Then for each character key, `c`, in the code take the list of booleans, `bs`, corresponding to `c`.
 For every boolean, `b`, in `bs`, if `b` is `false` you want to "go left" in the tree, otherwise "go right".

      Presume `b` is false, so you want to go left.
-So long as you are not at the end of the code you just want to set the
-     current node to be the left-hand child of the node you are currently on, but you may need to create that child first.
+So long as you are not at the end of the code (i.e. `b` is not the last element in `bs`) you just want to set the local variable that points to the current node to be the left-hand child of the node you are currently on, but you may need to create that child first.
 So, if that child does not yet exist (i.e. it is null) you need to add a new branch node there.
 Then carry on with the next entry in `bs`, again